Giving Back

 Token Cost 229% reduction through TOON optimization — targeted retrieval, structural compression, cached traversals

-Scalability 545K+ nodes with sub-millisecond query times — cost stays flat as the skill database grows
+Scalability Sub-millisecond query times across 315 skills, 27 clusters, 217 typed relationships — cost stays flat as the graph grows

 Interested in Our Open Source Work?